t2-project/documentation/source/microservices/arch.rst

 Services
 ========

-All Services are implemented as `Spring Boot <https://spring.io/projects/spring-boot>`__ Applications.
+All Services are implemented as `Spring Boot <https://spring.io/projects/spring-boot>`__ applications.
 This is the services' general package structure:

 *  :file:`de.unistuttgart.t2.<service-name>`